Jane Adams (actress, born 1965): Early life and education

-Adams attended the University of Washington, where she studied political science, and the Cornish College of the Arts, where she took theater.
+Jane Adams is the daughter of Janice, an administrative assistant, and William Adams, an engineer.
+She attended the University of Washington, where she studied political science, and the Cornish College of the Arts, where she took theater.
 She attended the Juilliard School's Drama Division (1985–1989, Group 18) where she graduated with a Bachelor of Fine Arts degree in 1989.